 It may concern you to know that even breathing in dust contaminated with Rat urine can transmit Hantavirus Pulmonary Syndrome.

 Symptoms are very similar to those of the flu and include; Fatigue, fever, vomiting, headaches, dizziness, sore throat, and runny nose.
 There are other symptoms too.

-If you are laying in bed at night and you hear scratching noises from your attic, you may have a rodent living in your house.
+If you are laying in bed at night and you hear scratching noises from above, then you may have rats in the attic!

 The noises you hear in your attic may be Rats hunting around for food or extra bedding.